EFHIII/midi-ch/README.md

 ## Skip Open Notes Limit
 When Open Notes is on, strips 1/this beats from open notes

+## Ignore Gap
+Seconds between notes where it no longer matters if different notes are played on the same fret in succession.

 ## Strip Sustain
 Strips this% beats from sustain notes. (recommended: set 0 and strip sustains in MoonScraper or EoF)